maartenk/grouphub/README.md

 ```

 This script will ask the branch/tag of the software to deploy.
 The default will probably be sufficient in most cases.

+The first time the script will most likely fail because the configuration is invalid, fix this manually as described below,
+then run the script again.

 ## Configuration